 You love numbers.
 Rarely do they lie, the formulas make sense, and you feel as though you'd thrive in a mathematically-oriented setting.
 It makes sense for you to make a living by working with numbers — but what jobs can you get?

-But what can you do with a major in math?
-Where can you, as a math major grad, find a job?
-Will it be a useless degree?
-Find out the answer to all your math major questions by reading on.
+What can you do with a major in math?
+Where can you find a job?
+Will the degree be useful?
+Find the answers to your pressing questions by reading further.

 Is Majoring in Math Hard?

 Math may be one of the oldest sciences, but it is in a constant state of evolution.
 Discoveries are being made every day.
 While you may run into challenges (as with every major), if your mind is mathematically-oriented, a degree in mathematics should be both feasible and enjoyable.

 Mathematicians comes in two sizes: theoretical (or pure) and applied.

 - Theoretical mathematicians use research to expand on math theories and principles.

 - Applied mathematicians use math theories to solve difficulties within companies.